-Bowen Therapy is a highly effective form of pain treatment and relief through a combination of acupressure and gentle fascia (muscle, ligament and tendon) massage and release.
+Bowen Therapy is a needle-free form of pain treatment and relief through a combination of acupressure and gentle fascia (muscle, ligament and tendon) massage and release.

 How Bowen Therapy Works

 The leg is ‘short’ because the tension is squeezing and pulling the leg up.
 The short leg and tension creates a number of imbalance issues including a misalignment of the pelvis, shoulders spine and neck.
 Only by releasing specific tension will the body come back into alignment and the pain you are experience will resolve.
 Our aim is to ‘even you up’ so your leg lengths are the same.
 Often we can do this at your first treatment.

 Bowen Therapy is gentle and requires no ‘crunching’ of joints or higher impact manipulations.
 It is a safe and effective treatment for children, adults and the elderly.

 People who leave the clinic after a Bowen Therapy session feel great.
 We often hear the comment, “I feel light, like I’m floating on air!”.

 Dr Bruce Stafford (CMD) has learned from Graham Pennington in his Warrnambool clinic – the Warnnambool Natural Medicine Centre.
 Graham has a direct line of lineage from Tom Bowen, is the author of A Textbook of Bowen Technique and teaches Bowen technique all over the world.